 Absolute Value Maze and Absolute Value with Operations Maze

 I can’t really sing the praises of math mazes too much.
 Kids love them and they work great as a warm-up activity.
-We use them just about every day in my classroom.
-This set of mazes give students the opportunity to practice the basics of absolute value.
-This concept needs to be reviewed from time to time and it helps that it can be reviewed in a fun way.
+We use them just about every day in my classroom to start the day off.

 These three mazes will help students practice the basics of absolute value.
 The last maze has absolute value with negatives on the outside.
 Overall, this will get students practicing absolute value, and they’ll forget that they’re actually doing work.